Kaothar2/FutureTale-Hotel-Booking/README.md

 ## Conclusion
 The FutureTale Hotel reservation analysis showcase the synergy between data and strategy, creating a narrative of resilience, adaptability, and success in the ever-evolving world of hospitality

+## Recommendation
+- Package Deals: Develop enticing package deals that include meal plans, aiming to increase the overall value proposition for guests.
+Consider offering flexible meal plan options to cater to different guest preferences.
+- Promotional Campaigns: Launch targeted promotional campaigns highlighting the benefits of booking packages with meal plans, emphasizing the added value and convenience for guests.
+- Review Room Type Policies: Evaluate the cancellation policies for room types with increased cancellation rates.
+If possible, adjust policies to make them more guest-friendly while ensuring operational feasibility.
+- Dynamic Pricing: Implement dynamic pricing strategies to adjust room rates based on demand, seasonality, and booking trends.
+Offering competitive rates during periods with historically lower cancellations may encourage more reservations.
+- Diversification: Explore opportunities to diversify the guest base by tapping into segments with historically lower cancellation rates.
+Consider partnerships or collaborations to attract a more stable clients.
+Tailor marketing and promotional strategies to target high-cancellation segments with personalized offers, loyalty programs, or exclusive deals.